wtchg-kwiatkowski/observatory-web/db_backup_resources/db_backup_dev_notes.md

 sudo rm file_containing_key
 ```

+This warning and error message was then shown.
 ```
 WARNING: .p12 service account keys are not recomended unless it is necessary for backwards compatability.
 Please switch to a newer .json service account key for this account.
 ERROR: (gcloud.auth.activate-service-account) PyOpenSSL is not available.
 If you have already installed PyOpenSSL, you will need to enable site packages by setting the environment variable CLOUDSDK_PYTHON_SITEPACKAGES to 1.
 If that does not work, see https://developers.google.com/cloud/sdk/crypto for details or consider using .json private key instead.